ajithvallabai/RL001/Lesson_01_DotsAndLines/bird_rl/discrete_nonimage/Readme.md

 **Description :**
 - Uses discrete action space
 - Boundaries are the collision points
-- Dot should move towards food and fetch it
+- Dot should move towards green line and reach it

 **Environment**